0xpedrojorge/Rust_Interpreter/README.txt

 The following steps are suggested:

-a) In ast.h: define the Cmd datatype and the declare the corresponding command constructors.
+DONE a) In ast.h: define the Cmd datatype and the declare the corresponding command constructors.

-b) In ast.c: implement the new constructor functions.
+DONE b) In ast.c: implement the new constructor functions.

-c) In scanner.flex add the new tokens belonging to the language of commands (while, if, then, else, = , ; , { , }).
+DONE c) In scanner.flex add the new tokens belonging to the language of commands (while, if, then, else, = , ; , { , }).

-d) In parser.bison change the grammar by:
+DONE d) In parser.bison change the grammar by:
 -- adding grammar rules for commands.
 -- define new type rules for commands.
 -- define the root variable as a command.